elunna/nerfhack-changelog/README.md

 * Magic cancellation (MC) value is shown on the bottom line (EvilHack)
 * Skill caps and percentage towards next level is available in #enhance
 * Show available skill slots in #enhance menu (Dynahack)
+* Show if a monster ignores magical scaring or Elbereth in the pokedex info.
 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * Display AC values for armor in the hero's inventory (SpliceHack)